 Recommended: Mohammed Abdu, Saudi Singer – Saudi Arabia’s golden voice

-Singer Rasha Rizk is considered the emblem voice of the childhood to many Arab Millennials and early Gen Z (people born in the 80s, 90s, and early 00s).
+Singer Rasha Rizk is considered the emblem of childhood to many Arab Millennials and early Gen Z (people born in the 1980s, 90s, and early 2000s).

 Before she even took the stage, the audience was chanting her name.
-Once she appeared, like a luminary spectrum, she mesmerized them with her powerful voice.
+She mesmerized them with her powerful voice once she appeared, like a luminary spectrum.

 Singer Rasha Rizk transcended them to a space sphere full of warm nostalgia, hopes, and tenderness that capsulated their young dreams.